 Certain categories of free software are genuinely free, like operating systems (Linux) or browsers (Chromium), but others, like antivirus, require maintenance, financial and human investment, and updates to keep up with the competition or the bad guys.

 Ask yourself: Where do free antivirus firms that don’t offer a paid option get their revenues from?
-More than half of Bitdefender’s employees are engineers and researchers, with its security solutions used by 500 million users worldwide.
+On average more than half of employees at any antivirus companies are engineers and researchers.